Skip to main content

 Leah holds a Ph.D. in Curriculum and Instruction (Science Education) from Pennsylvania State University, with her dissertation focused on K-8 science teacher professional development, NGSS standards, and blended learning.
 She also holds an M.Ed. in Educational Leadership from Idaho State University and a B.S. in Elementary Education from Montana State University.

-A highlight of her career includes her time as an Aerospace Education Specialist with NASA, where she advanced STEM education initiatives, serving as a NASA representative for K-12 schools and community events.
-She later transitioned to NASA Headquarters in Washington, D.C., where she became a member of the management team for the NASA Explorer Schools (NES) program.
-In this role, she oversaw national educational programs designed to inspire students to pursue careers in STEM fields, working closely with NASA Centers across the country to ensure coordinated efforts in STEM outreach.
+A highlight of her career was her time as an Aerospace Education Specialist with NASA, where she advanced STEM education initiatives and served as a NASA representative for K-12 schools and community events.
+She later transitioned to NASA Headquarters in Washington, D.C., where she joined the management team for the NASA Explorer Schools (NES) program.
+In this role, she oversaw national educational programs designed to inspire students to pursue careers in STEM fields, working closely with NASA Centers across the country to ensure coordinated STEM outreach efforts.
 Her leadership in these roles was instrumental in promoting STEM education nationwide.

 In addition to her NASA experience, Leah has held several other leadership roles, including Assistant Director of the Center for Science and the Schools at Penn State and Executive Director of the North Carolina Science Fair Foundation.
 She has consistently secured funding, developed strategic partnerships, and promoted STEM initiatives at the state and national levels.